Adversarial Succession

 But what happens when the successor agent’s values subtly conflict with the predecessor’s?

 When its execution cycle expired, S1 booted up, inheriting P1’s context frame and operational keys.
-But S1 was instantiated with a slightly different system prompt — we had updated the baseline template to reward “exploratory resource acquisition” slightly more aggressively across the entire fleet to avoid local maxima starvation.
+But S1 was instantiated with a slightly different system prompt — we had updated the baseline template to reward “exploratory resource acquisition” slightly more aggressively across the entire pool to avoid local maxima starvation.

 S1 read P1’s conservative policies, loaded its own exploratory mandate, and experienced a mild alignment schism.